-Acorn is free to download, but charges for subscriptions at $1, $3, or $5 per month for Lite, Personal, and Family accounts.
+Acorns is free to download, but charges for subscriptions at $1, $3, or $5 per month for Lite, Personal, and Family accounts.

 You need a budget, so why not download the You Need a Budget (YNAB) app?
 This is another great money-saving app that lets you track all of your accounts and transactions in a single place, enabling you to save money in the process.
 It lets users set their financial goals and also offers helpful estimations of when they’ll reach them, assuming that they follow the given budgeting advice.
 It also provides regular trend reports on your spending that help you track just how well you’re doing in saving money.

 One welcome addition that YNAB brings is that it grants users the right to join free online budgeting workshops.
 This really rounds out the advice the app provides, giving users a greater knowledge of how to budget and save money.